Duc-Lam-jh/GithubEx/README.md

 ## Answer 3
 __If the merge and the latest commit has already been pushed__
 - I suggest using the Github desktop application to revert the merge commit.
+Or we can use the command git revert
+1. git revert -m

 __If the merge and the latest commit has not been pushed__
 - Using the command git revert <commitId before the merge>